Community Health Improvement Plan

 Developing a CHIP is a collaborative process that requires the input of key stakeholders and the community as a whole.
 We want to develop a CHIP that includes the voices of all of Alpine’s diverse communities and individuals, and that works to improve health for all our residents.

 Given social distancing guidelines, we expect to use some creative approaches to connect with you as we work through this process.
-Over the 10-12 months, be on the look-out for flyers, posters, emails, text messages, and mailings that ask for your feedback on key elements of the CHIP.
+We hope you’ve seen the flyers, posters, emails, and mailings that we used to ask for your feedback on key elements of the CHIP.
 See the Current Feedback Opportunities section below for more information on how you can participate, and the Progress to Date section to see how your feedback has been incorporated into the CHIP so far.

-We will also use this website to keep you updated on the progress of the CHIP and ways that you can contribute.
-So please check back regularly.
+We will use this website to keep you updated on the progress of the CHIP and ways that you can contribute, so please check back regularly.